mdnazmulislam0087/React-World-Tour/README.md

 Rest countries -->All

 1. Component
-2.JSX
+2. JSX
-3.Props
+3. Props
 4. Event handler
-5.State
+5. State
-6.Useeffect - all asynchoronous or outside element are dealt with Use effect or side effect dealing system such as data loading
+6. Useeffect - all asynchoronous or outside element are dealt with Use effect or side effect dealing system such as data loading

-rsc- shortcut for component
+rsc - shortcut for component